dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 - [_Relationship mapping attributes_](xref:core/modeling/relationships/mapping-attributes), which can be used an alternative to the model building API for some aspects of relationship configuration.

 > [!IMPORTANT]
-> The model-building API is the final source of truth for the EF model--it will always take precedence over configuration discovered by convention or specified by mapping attributes.
+> The model-building API is the final source of truth for the EF model--it always takes precedence over configuration discovered by convention or specified by mapping attributes.
 It is also the only mechanism with full fidelity to configure every aspect of the EF model.

 Other topics related to relationships include: